Skip to main content

 About

-Erenshor is a single player role playing game.
+Erenshor is a single player open world role playing game with a fantasy theme.
 It was developed by Burgee Media and was released on April 14, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Skip User Reviews